Watson-Personal-Assistant/developer/_content/ifttt/create_ifttt_skill.md

 1. Clone the IFTTT skill boilerplate.
 1. Configure the skill.
 2. Host your IFTTT skill externally, for example, on IBM Cloud.
-3. Register the IFTTT skill with your Watson Assistant Solutions instance.
+3. Register the IFTTT skill with your Watson Assistant Solutions tenant.

 ### Before you begin
-1. Get access to your Watson Assistant Solutions instance.
-For instructions, see [Access your Watson Assistance  instance]({{site.baseurl}}/get-started/get-api-key/).
+1. Get access to your Watson Assistant Solutions tenant.
+For instructions, see [Access your Watson Assistance  tenant]({{site.baseurl}}/get-started/get-api-key/).
 2. Install [GIT](https://git-scm.com/downloads).
 3. Install [NodeJS](https://nodejs.org/dist/v8.9.1/)
 4. Clone the IFTTT skill boilerplate.
 Contact the Watson Assistant Solutions team for access to the service boilerplate.